gaywallet/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 - [Grupa Stonewall](https://grupa-stonewall.pl/): "Grupa Stonewall została założona 22 maja 2015 r.
 Jesteśmy organizacją LGBT+ działającą na terenie Wielkopolski."
 (The Stonewall Group was founded on May 22, 2015.
 We are an LGBT+ organization operating in Greater Poland.)

 ### Other countries
-- **FR**: [WikiTrans](https://wikitrans.co/): "Toutes les ressources pour les personnes trans en questionnement ou en transition, leurs proches et leurs alliés."
-(All the resources for trans people in question or in transition, their loved ones and their allies.)
-- **FR**: [Fransgenre](https://fransgenre.fr/): "Nous sommes une association nationale d'information et d'entraide principalement autour des aspects médicaux, juridiques et administratifs des transitions, et de défense des droits des personnes trans."
-(We are a national association of information and mutual aid mainly around the medical, legal and administrative aspects of transitions, and the defense of the rights of trans people.)
 - **IE**: [Transgender Equality Network Ireland](https://teni.ie/): "Transgender Equality Network Ireland (TENI) seeks to improve conditions and advance the rights and equality of trans people and their families."
 - **NZ**: Rainbow Support Collective: A network of Aotearoa's rainbow organisations.
 Website coming soon - see [Be There](https://be-there.org.nz) for a list of organisations.